 A defending player can still be adjudged to have accidentally handled the ball, so it is not automatically an offence, creating a two-tier handball law.

 The Premier League says nothing will change with its interpretation of handballs by defenders, so do not expect a glut of penalties as seen in FIFA and UEFA competitions.

 For instance, the penalty given to Liverpool after the ball struck the arm of Tottenham's Moussa Sissoko in the Champions League final would not have been awarded in the Premier League.

 Is offside judged as a "clear and obvious" error?

 Offside, like the ball crossing the line, is considered a binary and objective decision.
 For example, a player will be adjudged offside even if only his toes are in front of the last defender.

 On the season's opening weekend, Manchester City had a goal disallowed at West Ham after Raheem Sterling's shoulder was shown to be just ahead of the last defender.

 Does someone draw lines on a TV screen?

 The Premier League (and FIFA) uses Hawk-eye 3D imaging technology, which judges offside by the part of a player's body furthest forward (excluding arms).
-Several cameras are used to judge the offside line.

 How does the VAR decide which frame to use?